 Where do I have to wear a face mask or face covering?

-Masks are required everywhere in our facilities, including patient rooms, exam rooms, lobbies, drive-through COVID-19 testing locations, common areas like cafeterias, patient waiting areas, elevators, parking lots and parking garages.
+Masks are required everywhere in our facilities, including patient rooms, exam rooms, lobbies, COVID-19 testing locations, common areas like cafeterias, patient waiting areas, elevators, parking lots and parking garages.

 When can I safely remove my face mask or face covering in a Children’s Colorado facility?